All Episodes

 Let's get into the first story from the New York Times.

-About a dozen members of the National Guard appeared in five military vehicles near the Washington Monument as the sun set, a stark juxtaposition to the peaceful evening scene of people jogging by with headphones and walking their dogs.
+About a dozen members of the National Guard appeared in five military vehicles near the Washington Monument as the sun set, a strong juxtaposition to the peaceful evening scene of people jogging by with headphones and walking their dogs.

-Mr. Trump on Monday, it's President Trump to you, New York Times, the paper of record.
+Mr Trump on Monday it's President Trump to you, New York Times, the paper of record.

-A description that ignores the extent to which crime has been falling in the city over the last two years.
+President Trump on Monday described the nation's capital in apocalyptic terms as a crime infested wasteland, a description that ignores the extent to which crime has been falling in the city over the last two years.

-But it remains unclear whether the eventual show of force will match the president's rhetoric.
+But it remains unclear whether the eventual show of force will match the President's rhetoric.

-Is this an op-ed?
+Is this an option?

-Like, this is reporting.
+Like this is reporting.

-But they're like live, you know, giving their take on everything Trump said.
+This is reporting apparently in twenty twenty five, but they're like live, you know, giving their take on everything Trump said.

 Like, what are we doing here?